Portuguese investigators search for cause of Lisbon streetcar crash that killed 16

 “The city needs answers,” Lisbon Mayor Carlos Moedas said in a televised statement, adding that talk of possible causes is “mere speculation.”

-Police, public prosecutors and government transport experts are investigating the crash, Prime Minister Luis Montenegro told reporters.
-The government's Office for Air and Rail Accident Investigations said it would issue a preliminary report Friday.
+Police, public prosecutors and government transport experts are investigating the crash, Montenegro told reporters.
+The government's Office for Air and Rail Accident Investigations said it had concluded its analysis of the wreckage and would issue a preliminary report Friday.

-The company that operates Lisbon's streetcars, Carris, said it has opened its own investigation and that scheduled maintenance had been carried out.
+The company that operates Lisbon's streetcars and buses, Carris, said it has opened its own internal investigation.

+The streetcar, which has been in service since 1914, underwent a scheduled full maintenance program last year and also underwent 30-minute visual inspections every day, Carris’ CEO Pedro de Brito Bogas said during a news conference Thursday.

+The streetcar was last inspected nine hours before the derailment, he said, but he didn't detail the visual inspection nor specify when questioned whether all the cables were tested.

 The mayor said he would also ask for an investigation from an outside independent body, but didn't elaborate.